-NON-RIDING ACTIVITIES

-Although the main ranch activity is riding and horsemanship, a swimming pool and various optional activities for your downtime, make The Hideout a good choice for those with mixed interests and there is a chance each evening to chat with your hosts about what you would like to do the next day.
-Wyoming is well known for its wonderful fly fishing and the ranch offers basic fly fishing and casting tuition, as well as opportunities to practice on stocked ponds and the 10 miles of streams and creeks that run through the ranch property.
-Private fishing guides are bookable on request (extra charge) for more experienced fisherman wishing to test rivers a little further afield.
-Other on-site activities include archery and trap-shooting with targets set up on one or more afternoons each week; there are plenty of opportunities to walk (from a leisurely stroll close to the ranch to an energetic hike in the mountains), to mountain bike (relaxed around the ranch or more challenging trails a little further afield) and for 4 x 4 drives into the hills.
-In June, July and August, a visit to the Cody night rodeo is great fun - an afternoon drive into town, dinner in a local restaurant and visit to the famous Cody rodeo (extra charge).
-The ranch's 60' x 18' swimming pool was completed in 2018 (open June to August) and is a wonderful way to cool off after riding resembling an infinity pool as you swim towards Shell Canyon and the Big Horn Mountains!
-There is also a hot tub, sun loungers in the grounds and a number of games (table football, pool table etc) in the main ranch building to keep children fully occupied.

-ACCOMMODATION

-Accommodation at the ranch is in 10 spacious, modern and comfortable western style cabins, with four larger 'casitas' and a private house also available.
-The cabins, which are duplex (2 adjoining), are set out in a well-kept lawn area, landscaped with shady trees, ponds and well-lit pathways.
-They are thoughtfully equipped and furnished with king or queen beds (2 queen beds in a twin) made up with sheets, duvets and quilts, have private en -suite shower room and loo and extras such as hairdryer, fridge, coffee maker and iron as well as their own Wi-Fi and flat screen TV.
+Ranch accommodation is in 10 spacious, modern and comfortable western style cabins, with four larger 'casitas' and a private house also available.
+The cabins, which are duplex (2 adjoining), are set out in a well-kept lawn area, landscaped with shady trees, ponds and well-kept pathways.
+They are thoughtfully equipped and furnished with king or queen beds (2 queen beds in a twin) made up with sheets, duvets and quilts, have private en-suite shower room and loo and extras such as hairdryer, fridge, coffee maker and iron as well as their own Wi-Fi and flat screen TV.
 All have a wooden decking veranda ('porch') outside with rocking chairs to relax on.
 A short walk from the cabins along well kept pathways, is a spacious central lodge which has a large dining room with lovely 'picture' window view to the Bighorn Mountains, a good sized upstairs bar / sitting area, a further sitting and games rooms downstairs and a small shop selling souvenirs and western gear.
 For families or couples wanting a little more privacy, one of the four separate 'casitas' (suites) a few minutes' walk from the main lodge, is a good choice.
 Two of the casitas have one large bedroom (large kingsize bed), living area with sofa and small kitchen and two have two bedrooms and bathrooms - a large master bedroom (kingsize bed) with sitting area and another separate bedroom (you have to walk through the master bedroom to get to the second bedroom, so best for families or close friends).
 You can also book (supplement payable) The Hideout Home, a comfortable 3 bedroom western style house in a secluded position about 10 minutes' away from the main lodge.
-It has 2 large master suites, each with large bathroom (bath and walk-in shower), a smaller twin guest bedroom with bathroom, a modern kitchen and open plan living room with views to the mountains.

-ACCOMMODATION cont.